frenetic-lang/frenetic/guide/NetCore-tutorial.md

 ```
 rewrites the <code>tcpDstPort</code> of packets from 5022 to 22.

-Now policies can mix modification and forwarding actions, but we need a way to
+Now, policies can mix modification and forwarding actions, but we need a way to
-take the output of one policy and funnel it into the next.
+pipe the output of one policy into the next.
 For this, we use
 the *sequential composition* operator (<code>;</code>).
 For instance,
 ```
 tcpDstPort 5022 -> 22; fwd(1)